 Paula Ruffy, MBA, Strategic Consultant & Management Coach

-The power of being clear: Armed with a clear brand, consultant now has powerful, unified messaging for all target markets
+The power of being clear: Armed with a clear brand, business coach now has a unified message for all target markets

 As a small business owner, do you have a wide range of skills?
 Do you offer various services to different target markets?
 If so, how do you integrate the many facets of your business?
-How do you pull it all together under one umbrella?
-Unify everything into one brand?
+How do you unify everything into one brand?

 This was Paula Ruffy’s challenge.
-As a consultant and business coach, Paula was maintaining 2 websites with very different services, targeted to different types of clients (small business owners and corporate leaders).
+As a consultant and business coach, Paula was maintaining two websites that presented very different services, targeted to two types of clients: small business owners and corporate leaders.

-Plus, she needed guidance on how to discuss the powerful creating process she teaches, a supercharged process that yields astounding results.
+Plus, she needed guidance on how to present the powerful creating process she teaches – a supercharged process that yields astounding results.
 Paula was challenged by the fact that people would hear creative process instead of creating process – and immediately think about arts and crafts!

-Paula turned to Patrice to clarify her brand and write her website copy.
-During their in-depth branding discussions, they discussed Paula’s disparate services and target markets, addressed the thorny communication issues, and identified the top benefits and results that every client receives when teaming with Paula.
+We started by clarifying her brand message, before I wrote her website copy.
+During our in-depth branding discussions, we discussed Paula’s disparate services and target markets, addressed the thorny communication issue, and identified the top benefit that every client receives when teaming with Paula.

 Be clear.
 Be focused.
 Be brilliant.™